Wieliczka Salt Mine: History

+The first documentation of the mine dates from 1044, when Casimir I granted a privilege.
+Monks collected salt around that time.

 Since the 13th century, brine welling up to the surface had been collected and processed for its sodium chloride (table-salt) content.
 In this period, wells began to be sunk, and the first shafts to be dug to extract the rock salt.
 From the late 13th to the early 14th century, the Saltworks Castle was built.
 Wieliczka is now home to the Kraków Saltworks Museum.

-King Casimir III the Great (reigned 13331370) contributed greatly to the development of the Wieliczka Salt Mine, granting it many privileges and taking the miners under his care.
+King Casimir III the Great contributed greatly to the development of the Wieliczka Salt Mine, granting it many privileges and taking the miners under his care.
 In 1363 he founded a hospital near the salt mine.
 It is said that he turned a Poland of wood into a Poland of stone due to the great amount of wood from the neighbouring forests used as scaffolding and supports.
+This has brought huge revenues to the state.

+By 1871, the mine was considered one of the most productive in the world.
+Scientific American identified three different qualities of salt around this time.
+Green salt contained clay and was opaque.
+Spiza salt was sandy and crystalline.
+Szybik salt was the purest and most crystalline.

 Over the period of the mine's operation, many chambers were dug and various technologies were added, such as the Hungarian horse treadmill and the Saxon treadmill for hauling salt to the surface.
+By the late 1890s, machine drills and blasting were used to extract salt.
+In 1915, salt mine workers were paid the equivalent of 20 cents per day.
 During World War II, the mine was used by the occupying Germans as an underground facility for war-related manufacturing.
+Between August and October 1944, Jewish concentration camp prisoners were put to hard labour in the salt mines.